Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 3 Januari 2025 09.53.33 UTC
+- WIB: Jumat, 3 Januari 2025 10.29.03 UTC
-- WITA: Jumat, 3 Januari 2025 10.53.33 UTC
+- WITA: Jumat, 3 Januari 2025 11.29.03 UTC
-- WIT: Jumat, 3 Januari 2025 11.53.33 UTC
+- WIT: Jumat, 3 Januari 2025 12.29.03 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: nature
+Kategori: inspirational